melaniehoff/D3A_Fall17/README.md

 ## p5.js Syllabus

 ### 1 -- Introduction and Drawing
+* What is poetic computation?
+[Poetic Computation Reader](http://poeticcomputation.info)
 * What is computational media?
   * What is programming?
   * How can I apply programming to _____________?
   * As a ____________, why would I want or need to write software?
 * Programming language discussion
-  * General discussion of programming languages
   * Creative coding frameworks
       * What's p5.js?: [What is p5.js video](https://www.youtube.com/watch?v=8j0UDiN7my4&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&index=1)
       * openframeworks [Zach Lieberman](https://www.instagram.com/zach.lieberman/?hl=en)
-      * max/msp dataflow programming
+      * max/msp dataflow programming [node-based visual programming arena channel](https://www.are.na/francis-tseng/node-based-visual-programming-interfaces)
       * How does arduino fit in?
 * p5.js in the context of the browser
   * Landscape of HTML, CSS, and JavaScript